Landau Forte College Derby SCITT

 - Date you can apply from

 - September 2021

 About the course

-You will spend the majority of your week based in school, learning from outstanding teacher educators who will provide the mentoring, pastoral care and subject support you need on a daily basis.
+You will spend the majority of your week based in school, learning from outstanding teacher educators who will provide the mentoring, pastoral care and subject support you need.

 You will have a one day induction in July and a week induction in September.
 Some of our partner schools may also invite you to join their July/September induction days.
-Following this induction you will start in your main placement school and meet the team, complete all compulsory safeguarding training, shadow and observe colleagues and start to immerse yourself in school life.
-As a salaried trainee, you will have classes to teach by yourself.
+Following this induction you will start in your main placement school and meet the team, complete all compulsory safeguarding training and start to immerse yourself in school life.
+As a salaried trainee, you will have classes to teach by yourself from the outset.

 Throughout the course you will have weekly Education and Professional Studies sessions based at the SCITT hub at Landau Forte College.
 These sessions will provide a framework for you to develop as a teacher and support the practical side of your training with up to date academic research based input.